Cool Job of the Month

 Career Path/Average Salaries

-In 1998, an EMT's salary ranged between $12,700 and $34,480.
+In 2012, the average salary for an EMT working in the US was about $14.77 hourly or $30,710 annually.
 Salary often depends on the place of employment, such as private ambulance firms, the government, or public hospitals.

 Related Occupations